exercisedb-pro/exercisedb-dataset/README.md

 ## 🎯 Use Cases

-- Production-ready **mobile fitness applications**
+- 📱 Production-ready **mobile fitness applications**
-- Scalable **fitness websites & web platforms**
+- 🌐 Scalable **fitness websites & web platforms**
-- Workout planning and training systems
+- 🗓️ Workout planning and training systems
-- Coaching and exercise guidance tools
+- 🧑‍🏫 Coaching and exercise guidance tools
-- AI-powered fitness and recommendation platforms
+- 🤖 AI-powered fitness and recommendation platforms

 ---

-## ⚡ Why Choose ExerciseDB Pro

-- No live API dependency
-- No rate limiting
-- No production failures
-- Predictable performance
-- Easy integration into existing systems

----

 ## 💳 Get Full Dataset Access

-👉 Buy the full dataset for $29:
+👉 **Buy the full dataset for $29**

-If you’d like to purchase it, please email me at profilesleetcode@gmail.com and I’ll send you the payment details + download access.
+Email [profilesleetcode@gmail.com](mailto:profilesleetcode@gmail.com) and I'll send you the payment details + download access.

-After purchase, you receive full access to the complete dataset and documentation.
+After purchase, you receive **full access** to the complete dataset and documentation.

 ---